-Article 518bis §1 of the Company Code requires minimum one third of the board members to have a gender that is different from that of the other members.
+Article 518bis §1 of the Company Code, now Article 7:86 §1 of the CAC, requires minimum one third of the board members to have a gender that is different from that of the other members.
 The required minimum number is rounded to the nearest whole number.
-Because its free float is less than 50%, this legal requirement will come into effect only as from the accounting year 2019.
-In 2018, the composition of the board with 7 male and 3 female members complied with the legal requirements.
-At the Ordinary General Meeting of April $24^{th}$ 2019, a proposition will be made to appoint a fourth female Director in the person of Mrs. Annick van Overstraeten, which will also meet the legal demands.
+The composition of the board with 7 male and 3 female members complied with the legal requirements.